What we offer

 Why choose us

-P A Safety Management Limited has the necessary skills, knowledge, experience and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
+P A Safety Management Limited has the necessary skills, knowledge, experience, training and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
 We have been accredited by the Association of Project Safety (APS) as a Corporate Member.
-We have demonstrated by assessment complying with ISO 9001:2008 our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
+We have demonstrated by assessment our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
 We have offices based in London and Cambridge but our services are UK-wide.